panzerdp/dmitripavlutin.com/content/posts/094-dependencies/index.md

 Consider a Front-end application that supports also Server-Side Rendering.
 Your task is to implement user login functionality.

-When the user first loads the app a login form is displayed.
+A login form is displayed when the user first loads the app.
 If the user introduces the correct username and password (`"user"` and `"12345"`) in the login form and hits submit, then you create a cookie `loggedIn` with value `1`.

 As long as the user is logged in (the cookie `loggedIn` is set and has value `1`) display a message `'You are logged in'`.
 Otherwise, just display the login form.